-What Kids Should Pack for a Sleep-over
+What Kids Should Bring for a Sleep-over

-Packing for an overnight stay is a skill that kids ages 5 on up through the teen years should master (so Mom and Dad won’t have to make a second trip back to the party – or worse yet, have to run out and buy unnecessary items when you’re on vacation).
+Packing for an overnight stay is a skill that kids ages 5 on up through the teen years should master -- so Mom and Dad won’t have to make a second trip back to the party – or worse yet, have to run out and buy unnecessary items when you’re on vacation.

-Choosing a Bathroom Bag
+Tips for Choosing a Good Bathroom or Toiletry Bag for Kids

 The first item you’ll need is a bathroom bag!